palcu/gov.palcu.ro/_posts/2016-05-03-publishing-the-list-of-creditors-of-the-romanian-government.markdown

 07:30am - I arrive in an Uber at the office.
 Nice driver, we talked about the sharing economy and how will ratings affect drivers and customers.

 08:41am - This has been getting [lots of press coverage](https://twitter.com/search?f=tweets&vertical=default&q=lista%20datornicilor&src=typd) early in the morning.
 We are still waiting for the ANAF president to sign the release of the data.

+09:40am - We are still waiting for the files from ANAF.
+I've made some updates to the nginx config.
+By default, it caches a file after it first served it.
+However, since we will be serving big PDFs, I've made it cache it in chunks.